arunkant/arunkant.github.io/_posts/2020-10-25-convert-gem-based-theme-to-regular-theme.md

 [Official Documentation](https://jekyllrb.com/docs/themes/#converting-gem-based-themes-to-regular-themes) is good place to start.
 This blog is mostly note for my future self.

-_Note that making copies of theme files will prevent you from receiving any theme updates._
+<mark>Note that making copies of theme files will prevent you from receiving any theme updates.</mark>

 First let's find out what theme we are using.
 By default Jekyll uses `minima` theme.
 This information is in `_config.yml` file.

-Then open the directory where the gem is
+Now open the directory where the gem is
 ```
 $ open $(bundle info --path minima)
 ```